fleschutz/PowerShell/Docs/make-install.md

 ## make-install.ps1 - Copies newer EXE's + DLL's from the build directory to the installation directory

-This script copies newer EXE's + DLL's from the build directory to the installation directory.
+This PowerShell script copies newer EXE's + DLL's from the build directory to the installation directory.

 ## Parameters
 ```powershell